yjiang724/vue-pku/README.md

 # vue-pku
-> vue-pku for vue.js, built in with PKU style compontents.
+> vue-pku is a Web UI Toolkit for vue.js

-vue-pku is an ui components library base on vuejs and awsome font , which helps you build your web application in pku style.
+vue-pku is an ui components library base on vuejs and awsome font.

 [Preview](http://don-ui.jiangyu.me)｜[中文文档](http://don-ui.jiangyu.me)